peoxnen/CompanyPresentation/README.md

 # MyCustomApp
-App present basic info about company.
+App presents basic info about company.
 Application presents information with cards.
 History o company presents in timeline.
 App starts with animations the logo of the company.
 Architecture MVP.

 <h1>Libraries used:</h1>
 <b>Dependency Injection</b>